-The Group has not applied the following new and revised HKFRSs, that have been issued but are not yet effective, in these financial statements.
+The Group has not applied the following revised HKFRSs, that have been issued but are not yet effective, in these financial statements.
+The Group intends to apply these revised HKFRSs, if applicable, when they become effective.

-Amendments to HKFRS 10 and HKAS 28 (2011)

-Amendments to HKFRS 16
+Amendments to HKFRS 10 and HKAS 28 Amendments to HKFRS 16 Amendments to HKAS 1